Soccer-West Ham's Zouma given 180 hours of community service for kicking his cat | Law-Order

 West Ham United defender Kurt Zouma has been ordered to do 180 hours of community service and banned from keeping cats for five years after pleading guilty to kicking and slapping his pet cat, a London court ruled on Wednesday.

 Zouma admitted two offenses under the Animal Welfare Act at the Thames Magistrates' Court last month after a viral video, filmed by his brother Yoan and posted on social media in February, showed him dropping one of his cats and kicking it across the floor.
-The Frenchman's brother was sentenced to 140 hours of community service.
+The Frenchman's brother was sentenced to 140 hours of community service and also banned from keeping cats for five years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)